top of page

 70e3dea778173040b5481a815d4518d3.jpeg

-Directed by Dr. Matthew Walker, research in the lab focuses on the role of sleep (and lack thereof) on human brain function.
+Directed by Dr. Matthew Walker, research in the lab focuses on the role of sleep on human brain function, and how we can improve our sleep to enhance different facets of our overall well-being.

 Who are we looking for?